ijacobs-cpa/textml/README.md

 - Code Reformatting part 1
 - Renamed main file to textml.py
 - Fixed parent directories not properly being handled when provided
+- No longer ends program when file in folder is not supported (keeps looking for txt files)

 0.1.3: